hlindwin/moviesearch/README.md

             answer is outside your project folder.
 Then cd aka change directory into your project folder.

+    heroku
+        I used their docs and searched google

+    html
+        I learned in 2003 or 2004.
+I used http://www.yourhtmlsource.com/

 If you downloaded this code and want to get it to work, you will need to:
 1) Download and install python3 - go for the newest version
 2) create a virtualenv (recommended)